divolte/divolte-collector/docs/configuration.rst

   // Is the same as this:
   divolte.global.server.host = 127.0.0.1

 Environment variable overrides can be used.
-In this example the ``divolte.global.server.port`` setting defaults to 8290, unless the ``DIVOLTE_PORT`` environment variable is set:
+In this example the ``divolte.global.server.port`` setting defaults to 8290, unless the :envvar:`DIVOLTE_PORT` environment variable is set:

 .. code-block:: none